DecisionsDev/decisions-bai-sample-dashboards/README.md

 In this sample, you use custom dashboards to monitor decisions in the Loan Validation Service decision service and the Shipment Pricing decision service model.

-You do the following work:
+You do the following operations:

 -   Use an automatic setup to enable Operational Decision Manager to use an event emitter in the configuration properties of a Business Automation Insights installation.
 -   Use an automatic setup to deploy rulesets and set their properties.